cveckr21/Latin102/quiz1.md

 ad uxorem = towards his wife

-Part 2: recognizing verbs
 For each of the following verbs,

-(a) identify the tense, voice, mood, person, and number. (b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.
+identify the tense, voice, mood, person, and number. if the form is singular, convert to plural; if the form is plural, convert to singular

-petivisset = (a) pluperfect, singular, third person, active, subjunctive (b) petitus esset (c) had been asked
+1. petivisset = (a) pluperfect, singular, third person, active, subjunctive (b) petivissent

-necauit

-necari

-rogaretur

-coepit

-interfecisset

-misit
+2. necauit = (a) perfect, singular, third person, active, indicative (b) necaverunt

+3. necari = (a) present, passive, infinitive (no number or gender)

+4. rogaretur = (a) imperfect, plural, third person, passive, subjunctive (b) rogaretur

+5. coepit = (a) perfect, singular, third person, active, indicative (b) coeperunt

+6. interfecisset = (a) pluperfect, singular, third person, active, subjunctive (b) interfecissent

+7. misit = (a) perfect, singular, third person, active, indicative (b) miserunt

 Part 3: Latin composition
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

-Centaurs are being killed by Hercules.
-(Use the present tense)
+1. Centaurs are being killed by Hercules.
+(Use the present tense) = interficiunt

-Centaurs were being killed by Hercules.
-(Use the perfect tense)
+2. Centaurs were being killed by Hercules.
+(Use the perfect tense) = interficiuntur

-Centaurs were killed by Hercules.
-(Use the perfect tense)
+3. Centaurs were killed by Hercules.
+(Use the perfect tense) = interfecti sunt

-When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.)
+4. When Hercules killed the Centaurs, he carried off Deianira.
+(Emphasize the circumstance, not the timing, of what Hercules did.) = interfecit

-At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.
+5. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. = vidit

-Hercules led Deianira in marriage (i.e., he married her).
+6. Hercules led Deianira in marriage (i.e., he married her). = ducitur

-Hercules repeatedly asked Eurytus for permission to marry Iole.
+7. Hercules repeatedly asked Eurytus for permission to marry Iole. = rogavit

 Submitting your assignment